-The False Leg helps to prevent the machine from tipping forward when the vendor door is open and one or more filled trays are extended.
-Failure to install the false leg may result in serious injury (Refer to Figure 4.2).
+The False Leg helps to prevent the machine from tipping forward when the vendor door is open and one or more loaded trays are extended.
+Failure to install the false leg on vendors may result in serious injury (Refer to Figure 4.2).